Haselnussbomber/HaselTweaks/README.md

 - Convert separator gear set with spacing: When using separator gear sets (e.g. a gearset with name ===========) this option automatically converts it into spacing between rows (in the Gear Set Grid).
   - Spacing between rows can be fully eliminated with the "Disable spacing" option.

+### Glamour Dresser Armoire Alert

+Opens a small window next to the Glamour Dresser with a list of items that can be stored in the Armoire (only visible if qualified items were found).

 ### Hide MSQ Complete

 Hides the Main Scenario Guide when the MSQ is completed, but still displays Job quests.